 “The humanitarian situation in Yemen is devastating for millions of families.
-An estimated 462,000 children are at risk of life-threatening malnutrition there and the situation only seems to be deteriorating.
 We are treating malnourished children who are in a more severe condition and are older than those we treated prior to the conflict - this demonstrates the seriousness of the crisis.”

 Jean-Michel Grand, Executive Director, Action Against Hunger

 "Civilians are the first to suffer from the lack of respect for the fundamental rules of international humanitarian law: indiscriminate bombing and airstrikes, ceasefire ignorance, schools and health facilities being occupied by armed groups, the destruction of civilian infrastructure." - Lucile Grosjean, Advocacy Manager, Action Against Hunger in France